faisalramzan77/FaisalRamzan77/README.md

 -  Design, train, and serve machine learning models
 -  Translate raw data into actionable insights and predictions
 -  Strong focus on clean, testable code and performance optimization
--  Always exploring new ideas, tools, and algorithms
+-  Always exploring new ideas, tools and algorithms

 ##  Tech Stack